Submit request or call to make an appointment.

-Double-outlet right ventricle (DORV) is a congenital heart defect that causes the aorta to be connected to the heart in the wrong place.
+Double outlet right ventricle (DORV) is a congenital heart defect that causes the aorta to be connected to the heart in the wrong place.

-Usually, the aorta is attached to the left ventricle (pumping chamber) and the pulmonary artery is attached to the right ventricle.
+Usually, the aorta is attached to the left ventricle (pumping chamber), and the pulmonary artery is attached to the right ventricle.
 In babies with DORV, both vessels are attached to the right ventricle.

-As the leading providers of pediatric heart care in Louisville and Southern Indiana, cardiothoracic surgeons at Norton Children’s Heart Institute are experienced with successfully repairing double outlet right ventricle.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are experienced with successfully repairing double outlet right ventricle.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

-In a baby with DORV, oxygen-rich blood from the lungs returns to the left ventricle, but can’t leave through the aorta as it does in a healthy heart.
+In a baby with DORV, oxygen-rich blood from the lungs returns to the left ventricle but can’t leave through the aorta as it does in a healthy heart.
 The blood is forced through the hole — the ventricular septal defect — where it mixes with the oxygen-poor blood returning from the body in the right ventricle.

 With each heartbeat, the right ventricle squeezes the mixed blood out to the lungs through the pulmonary artery.
 It also pumps blood into the misplaced aorta.
 The mixing of oxygen-rich and oxygen-poor blood makes the heart with DORV work harder than it should.